ngnnah/django_real_estate_site/README.md

 psycopg2-binary==2.8.4
 pytz==2019.3

-Run this in local machine's terminal:
+You also need PostgreSQL.
+Start PostgreSQL server, then run this on your local machine's terminal:
 `$ python3 manage.py runserver`

 ![page-screenshot1](show1.png)